-To explain these arguments, the findings above have been categorized into myths.
-Britannica has defined myth as: “specific accounts of gods or superhuman beings involved in extraordinary events or circumstances in a time that is unspecified but which is understood as existing apart from ordinary human experience.”
-When looking at the interpretation of how the process should look like it is interpreted as a myth since, compared to what happens, they are unachievable, and compared to what is known, it is not clear that it is wanted at all.
-Hence, they are a fictional description of something accepted today as conventional while not implementable in real life and eventually not even wanted due to the research findings.
+To explain these arguments, we have categorized the above findings into various myths.
+The Encyclopedia Britannica defines a myth as:

+[A] symbolic narrative, usually of unknown origin and at least partly traditional, that ostensibly relates actual events and that is especially associated with religious belief […] Myths are specific accounts of gods or superhuman beings involved in extraordinary events or circumstances in a time that is unspecified but which is understood as existing apart from ordinary human experience.

-From this study, ten myths are suggested:
+We can view the State Comptroller’s interpretations of what the government’s decision-making process during the pandemic should have looked like as “myths.”
+While they relate to the “actual events” of the pandemic, his suggestions for what the government should have done, or what it should do in future pandemics, are idealized and therefore largely unachievable compared to what occurred in reality.
+In some cases, it is not clear that the Comptroller’s recommendations are desirable at all.
+Hence, we can view his interpretations and recommendations as essentially fictionalized—or at least idealized—descriptions of situations and events that are accepted as realistic or following an agreed heuristic or convention, while actually being hypothetical and, while in some cases desirable, largely impossible to achieve in real life and real time.

+Ten myths emerge from this study:

-The rational decision-maker myth
+The myth of the “rational decision-maker”

-As at the beginning of the 20th century, the most prominent myth about decision-makers is that they should be rational.
-Both the lens through which the comptroller used to describe what was wrong and the lens through which the comptroller advised what should be done indicate that the rational decision-making process is the normative model for decision-making.
-However, this lens conflicts with the way decisions were made (whether those that the comptroller audited or those that needed to cope with the nature of the pandemic and the scholar lens.
-As learned for many years, rational decision-making is a normative process only in certain circumstances (XXX).
-In times of great uncertainty or in times of great dispute, other models of decision-making are known to be better (XXX).
-These are missing from the auditor’s scope of possibilities to improve decision-making.
+As at the beginning of the twentieth century, the most prominent myth about decision-makers is that they should be rational, and their choices should therefore be made from a purely rational basis and according to a predefined, rational heuristic.
+The lens through which the State Comptroller described what the government had done wrong in its pandemic response, and the lens through which he advised what should have been done instead, reveal that he believes that a similar rational decision-making model should be used for decision-making.
+However, these perspectives conflict with the way the Israeli government actually made its decisions during the pandemic.
+The rational decision-making model can only be considered a normative process in certain circumstances (XXX).
+In times of great uncertainty or when there is a great deal of dispute, other models of decision-making are known to be better (XXX).
+These are absent from the State Comptroller’s scope of possibilities for how the Israeli government could improve its decision-making.

-The evidence-based decision-making myth
+The myth of “evidence-based decision-making”

-There is no question about the importance the comptroller assigns to data and information in decision-making.
-Thinking of this aspiration in light of the pandemic is logically understandable but mostly symbolic and unrealistic.
-One of the fascinating features of the pandemic was its surprising nature, from its appearance, through its development and until today’s shacky status.
-While acquiring knowledge was at the center of attention, for obvious reasons, the challenge was different: decision-making regardless of insufficient information (XXX).
-Hence, establishing more systems to collect knowledge that might not be relevant to the need to improvise wisely was not even considered.
-Moreover, the literature over the years has taught that evidence-based decisions have a blind spot that at times even harms decision-making (such as cases where things that cannot be counted do not exist and these are at times not less important) (XXX).
+There is no question of the importance that the State Comptroller assigns to data and information in decision-making.
+That he raised this point in light of the pandemic is logically understandable, but mostly symbolic and unrealistic.
+One of the most striking features of the pandemic was its sudden and surprising nature, from its first emergence, through its development.
+While acquiring knowledge about the virus was a focal point for obvious reasons—not least to reduce excess morbidity and mortality and undertake vaccine research—the real day-to-day challenge for most of the government was different, and involved decision-making even if there was insufficient information (XXX).
+Establishing systems to collect data that might turn out to be irrelevant to the immediate need to improvise was not something that was ever considered.
+Moreover, the literature on decision-making has taught that evidence-based decisions can have blind spots that at times can harm decision-making (e.g., in cases where it is not possible to obtain quantifiable evidence) (XXX).

-The administrative mission decision-making myth
+The myth of “administrative mission decision-making”